 Spend quality time with your doctor!

-If you are looking for a Direct Primary Care doctor but functional medicine is not an important consideration for you, please be aware that Dr. Matthew Hong has recently opened up his new Family Medicine practice (DocMattDirect) alongside mine and is actively enrolling new patients.
-You may also want to check out my friend and fellow DPC practitioner, Dr. Tammi Waters, owner of Olical Health over in Apex.
+If you are looking for a Direct Primary Care doctor but functional medicine is not a consideration for you, please be aware that Dr. Matthew Hong (DocMattDirect) recently started his new medical practice alongside mine and is now sharing office space with me.
+He is actively enrolling new patients and has more immediate availability than I do.
+You might also want to check out my wonderful colleague, friend, and fellow DPC practitioner, Dr. Tammi Waters, owner of Olical Health over in Apex.

 Although I am an internist, my practice style is functional and holistic.
 This means that while I may make use of what conventional medicine has to offer, I don’t just settle for treating individual symptoms as they appear.
 I look beneath surface problems for underlying patterns and explanations that tie things together.